Chanty

 Our Skype alternatives experiment

 Despite Skype being a major player in the video communication market, there are quite a few new video conferencing apps in the market nowadays.
-In fact, there are so many that it’s difficult to find the right one for your business or organization.
+With so many options out there, it can be tough for businesses and organizations to figure out the perfect solution for their unique communication needs.

 1. One-on-one instant chat